 The symptoms of tendonitis are varied and gradually reduce over time.
 Typically the pain around the ankle will be followed by swelling.
 Tenderness and pain around the affected region increase over time if not treated.

 Pain will be elevated in the mornings and upon doing any physical activity.
-Some people will also experience pain when they walk, run, or turn their foot inward.
-As the movement of the ankle and tendons become more and more limited, the ankle will become more stiff, making it harder to function properly.
+Some people will also experience pain when they walk, run, or turn their feet inward.
+As the movement of the ankle and tendons become more and more limited, the ankle will become stiffer, making it harder to function properly.
 In some cases, a lump is noticed at the base of the ankle making it uncomfortable to wear shoes.

 Treatment Options for Ankle Tendonitis